peter9teufel/raspmedia/README.md

 ###Language support###
 The desktop applications *RaspMedia Control* and *RaspMedia Copy Tool* are currently available in english and german using the string files in the *lang* package (strings_de.py, strings_en.py).
 The language is selected according to the default locale of the system the application is started.
 If the language code of the default locale is unknown, english is selected as the default language.
+The reading of the default locale is currently not working properly in the compiled desktop versions for Mac OS X and prevents the app from starting except when starting from the terminal.
+Therefor the desktop applications for Mac OS X are not compiled automatically in the correct language.
+Have a look in the *Localizer.py* in the *lang* package, the language code to be used (currently *DE* or *EN*) is hardcoded for Mac OS X in there.
 Additional languages can be added by translating the strings file for the new language and add the appropriate language code in the part where the *Localizer* (see package *lang*) checks the code of the default locale.

 ##License##